Last updated on October 27th, 2020 at 07:29 am

-Before there was Disney, there was McKee Jungle Garden in Vero Beach, a magical roadside attraction featuring exotic tropical flowers and animals that drew 100,000 visitors a year in the 1940s.
+Before there was Disney, there was McKee Jungle Garden in Vero Beach, a magical roadside attraction featuring exotic tropical flowers that drew 100,000 visitors a year in the 1940s.

 Like most mid-century roadside attractions, McKee Garden could not compete with the likes of Disney.
 With freeways, few drove by its gates and in 1976, McKee Garden closed.